Zilog Z280

 The Zilog Z280 is a 16-bit microprocessor designed by Zilog as an enhancement of the Zilog Z80 architecture and integrating improvements from the abandoned Zilog Z800 project.
 First introduced in July 1987, the Z280 is considered to be a commercial failure.

 The Z280 was fabricated in CMOS, added a memory management unit (MMU) to expand the addressing range to 16 MB, features for multitasking and multiprocessor and coprocessor configurations, and 256 bytes of on-chip static RAM, configurable as either a cache for instructions and/or data, or as part of the ordinary address space.
 It has a huge number of new instructions and addressing modes giving a total of over 2000 combinations.
 It offers Supervisor and User operating modes, and optionally separate address spaces for instructions and data in both modes (four total possible address spaces).
 Its crystal or external clock signal is divided by half to drive the CPU.
 The CPU clock can be further divided by 1, 2, or 4 times to drive the bus (e.g. 12 MHz CPU divided by 4 will drive the bus at 3 MHz).
 Unlike the Z80 the Z280 multiplexes the lowest byte of its address onto the data bus; the rest of the address lines are not multiplexed.
 If running in Z-BUS mode, the data bus is expanded to 16 bits, multiplexed with the lower 16 bits of address.
 Although the z280 universally handles 16-bit math, moves, and even has a 16-bit bus option, it only supports 8-bit operations for logic functions such as AND, OR, and XOR.

 More successful extensions of the Z80-architecture include the Hitachi HD64180 in 1986 and Zilog eZ80 in 2001, among others.

-The Z280 had many advanced features for its time, most of them never seen again on a Zilog processor:
+The Z280 had many advanced features for its time: